jumpinjackie/forge-e33-mod/design/BLUE.md

 Creature - Nevron
 Flying.
 Devoid (This card has no color.)
+When this creature becomes the target of a spell or ability, sacrifice it.
 When this creature dies, target opponent creates a Lumina token.

 1/1